alex-boni/portfolio/README.md

 # My Portfolio

 Hello!!!
-I'm Alex. a final-year Software Engineering student at Complutense University of Madrid.
-This is my last academic year, andd I'm building this portfolio website to showcase my most important qualities, skills and educational background.
+I'm Alex.
+I'm a final-year Software Engineering student at Complutense University of Madrid.
+This is my last academic year, and I'm building this portfolio website to showcase my most important qualities, skills and educational background.

 I will try to be a minimalist and modern website witch atracs to potential employers and serves as reference for other students looking to build their own portfolios.